Winthrop University – Rock Hill, South Carolina

 South Carolina | SC Picture Project | York County Photos | Winthrop University

-Tillman’s legacy in establishing Winthrop and Clemson University, which also has a Tillman Hall, is often overshadowed by his actions as a white supremacist who participated in violent events such as the Hamburg Massacre.
+Tillman’s legacy in helping to establish Winthrop and Clemson University, which also has a Tillman Hall, is often overshadowed by his actions as a white supremacist who participated in violent events such as the Hamburg Massacre.
 Tillman also called for the 1895 South Carolina Constitutional Convention, which disenfranchised blacks and segregated South Carolina schools.